 Michelle Beeson (MB): In a hypercompetitive business environment and the post-pandemic world, applying data and analytics at every chance to differentiate products and customer experiences is a prerequisite for success.
 The trouble is most firms are feasting on data, but they’re starving for insight.

 Data-driven businesses bring insights, not just data, into every decision.

 They make data widely available, systematically convert that data into insight, and act on it in their customers’ moments of need, across the entire customer lifecycle.
-For these firms, digital insights and what they do with them are their secret weapon to create excellent customer experiences, disrupt markets, and gain market share.
+For these firms, digital insights and what they do with them are their secret weapon to creating excellent customer experiences, disrupting markets, and gaining market share.

 To adopt a data-driven approach to customer experience, you need to build a library of insights and increase knowledge of how customers search and engage with your brand or products.

 This allows you to build better conversations with customers and understand the underlying intent and context of where they are in the path to purchase.
 The result is helping customers make confident and informed decisions based.

 2. From a team structure perspective, what organizational roles are needed to drive a data-driven CX?